dandpz/work-hours-price-converter/README.md

    - **Working Days per Week**: Set how many days you work each week (default: 5)
    - **Currency**: Select your preferred currency
 3. Visit any supported website and the extension will automatically convert prices to work hours

+## Contributing

+Please read the [CONTRIBUTING.md](./CONTRIBUTING.md) file for details on how to contribute to this project.